Get Back To Painless Running - Stop Heel and Foot Pain!

 Using a lacrosse ball, spend 2-3 min each day on the fascia at the bottom of your foot.

-As I mentioned before, great toe limitations can greatly affect your biomechanics.
+As we mentioned before, great toe limitations can greatly affect your biomechanics.
 Factors such as stride length, foot contact, hip and knee position through swing can each be altered with foot restrictions and pain.
-At Athletes’ Potential, we perform Run Form Analysis for our athletes to break down their form individually and change any deviations we may see.
+At Athletes’ Potential, we perform a Run Form Analysis for our athletes to break down their form individually and change any deviations we may see.
 Even if you don’t have pain currently, having a professional break down your run form can be eye-opening and help prevent speed bumps in training down the road.

 Thanks for reading,